natecostello/creepage_and_clearance/content/slides.md

 ## Application Example: Motor Terminal Box

 The component in question is a 5KV 3-phase open-wye motor temrinal box in concept design.
 The proposed design for internal buswork has them spaced 3 inches apart from each other, and at least three inches apart from the enclosure.
+Does this meet requirements?
 Is this ok?

+Note: Those are not the same question!
 ------

 ## Application Example: Motor Terminal Box

-Step one is determine the peak voltage difference...
+Step one is determine the peak voltages between all the components...
 ...what is the terminal voltage?
 ...Is that an RMS value?
 ...Is that a Phase-to-Return Voltage?